 We live in the short section of Grimston Lane which finishes in spiked metal and a dead end.
 Compulsory self-isolation means that although we may hear our neighbours, it is no longer a frequent occurrence to see them in actuality.
 Last night, at five to eight, I phoned our neighbours Sandra and Clifford to see if they were going out to register their appreciation of the National Health Service.
-We walked outside whilst I was still on the phone to discover them emerging from her front door.
+We walked outside whilst I was still on the phone to discover them emerging from their front door.
 The four of us waved vigorously to each other in the dark and turning around I could see another neighbour standing outside.
 There we stood, moving around to keep ourselves warm, all engaged in applauding not just the N.H.S but also the shop workers, goods suppliers, care workers and many thousands of others who are keeping the essential services rolling in the strange landscape in which we find ourselves.

 I have just received two extracts from Kitty Moss’s journal describing the gratitude and applause of last week and am now publishing her thoughts and feelings in her own words:

 I am a Trimley girl, even though I have emigrated to the seafront area in Felixstowe and have sadly lost my wide-open spaces.

 Written on Thursday 26th March 2020

 Have just come back indoors from a truly emotional few minutes in honour of the NHS.
 The church bell rang once at 8pm. and the clapping began, slowly at first and then surprise, surprise … nearly every house in my very quiet street tentatively began to join in.
 Then a saucepan banging began and we all clapped with more gusto and the whole area around us was echoing with clapping and clanging.
 I cried and am sure I was not the only one.
 And we all felt at one with each other and with gentle waves of greeting, returned to our lonely isolations.